jvskiba/jvskiba.github.io/README.md

 		"Click to buy a teacher for $25.
 Each teacher produces 1 math every second.", "Click to buy a student for 50 math.
 They produce $0.5 every second for a cost of .5 math.", "Click to add .25 math per teacher owned.",
-		"Click to give a teacher a PHD for $70 and it increases their math prduction by 3 times.", "Click to buy a professor, they cost 1000.
-But they cost $10 per second and produce 50 math a second.", "Click to buy a custodian, they cost $1,000 and find $100 1 out of 100 times.", "Click to buy"]
-		var InfoToDisplay = "";
+		"Click to give a teacher a PHD for $70 and it increases their math prduction by 3 times.
+You can give one phd per teacher.", "Click to buy a professor, they cost 1000.
+But they cost $10 per second and produce 50 math a second.You need a teacher to do this", "Click to buy a custodian, they cost $1,000 and find $100 1 out of 100 times.", "Click to buy a physisist which produces 200 math for a cost of $25.
+You need a professor to do this."] var InfoToDisplay = "";
 		var ErrorToDisplay = "";
 		var FrameRate = 10;